lsandig/Kirstine.jl/docs/src/dtr.md

 The next steps are as in the [tutorial](tutorial.md): set up the design problem and solve it with direct maximization.

+!!! note

+    Iteration numbers and swarm sizes in this vignette are hand-tuned to the lowest values that work.
+    This is in order to reduce the documentation's compilation time.

 ```@example main
 dp1 = DesignProblem(
     design_criterion = DOptimality(),